mackram/php-oauth-client/README.md

 Now you can feed the `$httpClient` to the `Api` and `Callback` classes and the requests and responses including their bodies will be logged.

+# Tests
+In order to run the tests you can use [PHPUnit](http://phpunit.de).
+You can run the tests like this:

+    $ php /path/to/phpunit.phar tests

+from the directory.
+Make sure you first run
+`php /path/to/composer.phar install` before running the tests.